andela-megwali/do/README.md

 ## Instructions For Getting Started

-The API documentation can be accessed via this link: [Do!
+The API documentation can be accessed by clicking: [Do!
 Bucketlist](http://do-bucketlist.herokuapp.com).
 It explains clearly the rules of engagement with the API in an easily consumable manner.
 Basic information about the API is given below.

 ### Functions and Features